Our new website is currently under construction!]

 immediately.
 Additional actions will be announced in

-- Suspended: "Hey Morgan Stanley - Get Your Money
+- Terminated: "Hey Morgan Stanley - Get Your

 Out of Mountaintop Removal Coal Mining!"
 Climate First!

-has suspended its campaign against the U.S.-based investment firm,
+has terminated its campaign against the U.S.-based investment firm,

 Morgan Stanley, due to the bank issuing a new policy in late 2015 that